 Data Center Advisors

-An open group with nearly 3,000 members, the Data Center Advisors LinkedIn Group was created in 2009 for managers, operators, and end users of data centers, as well as vendors of data center products and services.
+An open group with nearly 3,000 members, the Data Center Advisors LinkedIn Group was created in 2009 for managers, operators, end users of data centers, and vendors of data center products and services.

 The group is owned by Arpen Tucker, enterprise sales director for EMEA at Uptime Institute, which is an independent division of 451 Group.